Skip to content

 7. Existing Financial Obligations

-Every borrower already has some level of ongoing expenses.
+Every customer already has some level of ongoing expenses.

 These may include: